 The quinceañera doll represents the last things of childhood as the honoree turns her focus to things more befitting her adult roles.
 It is used as part of the ceremony or as a decoration and keepsake.
 In one custom, the quinceañera passes on her last doll to a younger sibling.

 Many families today honor both their Hispanic and American heritages by celebrating a sweet 16 party.
 At this event, they have the traditional quinceañera elements such as the religious ceremony, reception and tiara (with the number 16).

-Since this is such a special birthday, you will want to gift the Quinceañera in your life with a gift that commemorates this momentous occasion.
+Since this is such a special birthday, you will want to gift the Quinceañera in your life with a birthday present that commemorates this momentous occasion.
 Teens can be notoriously hard to shop for, but a quinceañera gift personalized with her name or geared around her favorite hobby is sure to please any young woman celebrating her transition to adulthood.